-The following must be submitted in electronic form, to the e-mail address proj-tdbc86.
+The following must be submitted in electronic form, to the e-mail address proj-5dv021@cs.umu.se.

-1. A Zip file containing the user manual, source code, and the executable object for your program.
-The file must be compatible with the WinZip program, which will be used to unpack it.
+1. A tar.gz file (created with tar -zcf) containing the user manual, source code, and the executable object for your program.